 The aligners are completely transparent and custom-made.

-The clear aligners can discreetly correct various orthodontic issues.
-The treatment results in a well-balanced, even smile in as little as twelve months.
+The treatment results in a well-balanced, beautiful smile in as little as twelve months.
 Invisalign aligners look like clear, flexible retainers and are removable so they can be taken out before eating or brushing.

 In most cases, Invisalign can also correct a wide range of teeth misalignments.
-However, your dentist or orthodontist may suggest braces for specific rare midline cases.
+However, your dentist or orthodontist may suggest braces for complicated cases.